 As seen above, the optimistic limit depends on the expression and the choice of the solution, so it is not well-defined.
-However, Yokota made a very useful way to determine the optimistic limit of a hyperbolic knot $K$, in \cite{YokotaPre} and \cite{Yokota10}, by defining a potential function $V(z_1,\ldots,z_g)$ of the knot diagram, which also comes from the formal substitution of certain expression of the Kashaev invariant $\langle K\rangle_N$.
-(The definition of $V(z_1,\ldots,z_g)$ will be in Section \ref{ch31}.)
+However, Yokota made a very useful way to determine the optimistic limit of a hyperbolic knot $K$ in \cite{YokotaPre} and \cite{Yokota10} by defining a potential function $V(z_1,\ldots,z_g)$ of the knot diagram, which also comes from the formal substitution of certain expression of the Kashaev invariant $\langle K\rangle_N$ (the definition of $V(z_1,\ldots,z_g)$ will be given in Section \ref{ch31}).
 As above, he also defined

-and After proving $\mathcal{H}_1$ is the hyperbolicity equation of Yokota triangulation, he chose the geometric solution $\bold{z}^{(0)}=(z_1^{(0)},\ldots,z_g^{(0)})$ of $\mathcal{H}$.
-(Yokota triangulation will be in Section \ref{ch21}.
+and After proving that $\mathcal{H}_1$ is the hyperbolicity equation of Yokota triangulation, he chose the geometric solution $\bold{z}^{(0)}=(z_1^{(0)},\ldots,z_g^{(0)})$ of $\mathcal{H}$ (Yokota triangulation will be discussed in Section \ref{ch21}.
 The hyperbolicity equation consists of edge relations and the cusp conditions of a triangulation, and the geometric solution is the one which gives the hyperbolic structure of the triangulation.
-Details will be in Section \ref{ch4}.)
+Details are in Section \ref{ch4}).
 Then he proved

 in \cite{Yokota10}.
 Therefore, we denote

 and call it {\it the optimistic limit of the Kashaev invariant} $\langle K\rangle_N$.